 - In documentary reviews, DRBs look at vets’ personnel and medical records and any arguments and evidence submitted by the vets.
 The Boards usually don’t look at court-martial records of trial, just at the charges and results.
 Vets can be represented by an attorney or counselor.

 - With personal appearances, DRBs look at the same records, evidence and arguments.
 Vets can testify, bring witnesses, and be represented by an attorney or counselor.
 (When vets testify under oath, the board members can question them; some vets prefer to make unsworn statements to avoid this.
 It’s a tactical decision best made with the help of a counselor or attorney.)

-- The Navy/Marine Corps DRB has hearings only in Washington now; the other services occasionally send DRBs to a few major cities around the country.
+- The Navy/Marine Corps and Air Force DRBs hold hearings in Washington,DC, and may hold videoconference hearings elsewhere ; the Army holds hearings in DC or by videoconference in some major cities around the country.
 DRBs don’t pay travel expenses for applicants or witnesses.